Commercial Investment Property: Is it Worth It?

 The Final Word

-A commercial investment property offers several advantages.
+A commercial investment property, whether in Sydney or Melbourne, offers several advantages.
 You can charge higher rents for longer periods of times.
 It also often allows you to avoid some of the monthly costs related to property investment.
 Instead, your tenants deal with them.

 But you’ll also deal with longer vacancy periods.
 Plus, you’ll have a smaller pool of prospective tenants.
 Moreover, economic factors can either make or break your investment.